 As implied earlier, companies pay extra attention when hiring for the role of PO.
 After all, they’re not going to hand over the product ownership of their million-dollar ideas to anybody.
 Having an impressive resume is nice, but some employers require proof of your competence, like completing certification courses.

 While not mandatory to call yourself a PO (or deliver a successful product, for that matter), if you want to grab the attention of potential employers, you should invest in relevant scrum product owner training and appear in renowned certification exams.
-There are a bunch of product management courses online that you can enroll yourself.
+There are a bunch of product management courses online that you can enroll in yourself.
 But when it comes to product owner certification options, the following are recognized everywhere in the world.

-I rate the Certified Product Owner as the best product owner course.
-You'll learn the foundation of being a Product Owner, the skills needed to perform exceptionally well at the job, how to ace your product owner interviews, and how to stand out as a more suitable candidate to land the job (with an excellent salary).
+I rated the Certified Product Owner as the best product owner course.
+You’ll learn the foundation of being a Product Owner, the skills needed to perform exceptionally well at the job, how to ace your product owner interviews, and how to stand out as a more suitable candidate to land the job (with an excellent salary).